 Migration Commands: Parallel Evolution Validates Design

-These commands have been remarkably similar from the start, and for good reason.
-When you're building production-grade migration tooling that needs introspection, code generation, schema diffing, and migration execution across multiple database vendors, you naturally arrive at similar command structures.
-Both teams independently discovered that push/pull for rapid prototyping and generate/migrate for production workflows isn't arbitrary, it's necessary.
-This parallel evolution proves these design patterns weren't over-engineering.
-They're what production migration systems require.
-We learned this through years of iteration.
+Both teams independently discovered that separating rapid prototyping (push/pull) from stable production workflows (generate/migrate) isn't an arbitrary choice; it's a necessary operational pattern.
+This parallel evolution proves that these core design patterns were never over-engineering.
+They are simply what production migration systems mandate.
+We learned this through years of difficult iteration.
 Drizzle is learning it now through their comprehensive rewrite.
-Same lessons, different timeline.
+It’s the same lessons, just on a different timeline.

 What The Rewrite Reveals